Chandrika Kumaratunga: Education

 Chandrika was educated at the St Bridget's Convent, Colombo, and enrolled at the Roman Catholic Aquinas University College, Colombo to study for a law degree.
-However, in 1967, she left Aquinas without completing her law studies in France on a scholarship from the Institute of French Studies.
+However, in 1967, she left Aquinas for France without completing her law studies, on a scholarship from the Institute of French Studies.
 There she spent one year at the Institut d'études politiques d'Aix-en-Provence following a course in the French language and culture.
-In 1968, she went on to study at the Institut d'Etudes Politiques de Paris (Sciences Po) graduating with a diploma in political science in 1970, thereafter enrolling in a PhD program in development economics, at the École Pratique des Hautes Études, Paris, where she studied from 1970 to 1973 She is fluent in Sinhala, English and French.
+In 1968, she went on to study at the Institut d'Etudes Politiques de Paris (Sciences Po) graduating with a diploma in political science in 1970.
+She thereafter enrolled in a PhD program in development economics at the École Pratique des Hautes Études, Paris, where she studied from 1970 to 1973.
+She is fluent in Sinhala, English and French.

 Early political career

 She returned to Ceylon in 1972, where her mother had become prime minister for the second time in 1970 and launched a wide-ranging programme of socialist reform, and faced a violent communist insurrection in 1971.
 After returning she enrolled in and became active in the SLFP which had been founded by her father and now led by her mother.
 In 1974, she became an executive committee member of its Women's League.

 She was appointed as an Additional Principal Director in the Land Reforms Commission (LRC) which acquired nearly 228,000 hectares of private land to the state under the Land Reform Law, which imposed a ceiling of twenty hectares on privately owned land.
 Leaving the LRC in 1976, she became the chairman of the Janawasa Commission, which established collective farms from land acquired by the LRC.
 Following the defeat of her mother's SLFP government in the 1977 general election, she left government service and acted as a consultant to the Food and Agriculture Organization of the United Nations till 1979.